xBLADEx/challenge-switch/README.md

 The trade-off here is now the data is part of my final bundle size.
 I wanted to note this.

 ### Comments

+- The search field has a lot more to consider, clearing the search, showing the last searched item or perhaps item(s)?
+- I decided to not reach for Zustand at this moment, while I love it and it can make things simple, I'd rather use react state for searching currently.
+- I should fix when I search but we don't match anything